Terms and Conditions of Sale

 Tickets cannot be refunded unless a performance is cancelled.
 In the event of an abandoned performance (i.e. that is stopped part way through), bookers will first be offered the opportunity to exchange tickets for another performance; a refund will be issued for an abandoned performance if there are no alternative tickets or if the booker is not able to attend an alternative performance.

 In the event that bookers are unable to attend a performance a refund will not be made available.
 However the Lyric Theatre will exchange tickets for another performance of the same production at the cost of £1.50 per ticket and subject to availability.
 Original tickets must be returned to the Lyric Theatre box office at least 2 days prior to the original performance date.
-Any amendments to bookings or orders will be subject to an admin fee of £1.20.

 The Lyric Theatre may agree to sell unused tickets previously purchased directly from the theatre, on behalf of the booker, at an agreed price – if the production has reached capacity.